liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/03-theme-contributors.markdown

 that contains UI resources to use in @product@.
 Once a Theme Contributor is deployed to @product@, it's scanned for all valid CSS and JS files, and then its resources are included on the page.
-You can, therefore, style these UI components as you like, and the styles are applied, regardless of the current theme.
+You can, therefore, style these UI components as you like, and the styles are applied for the current theme.

 This tutorial demonstrates how to

-- identify a Theme Contributor module.
+- Identify a Theme Contributor module.
-- create a Theme Contributor module.
+- Create a Theme Contributor module.

-Now that you know what Theme Contributors are, you'll learn how to create one next.
+Next, you'll learn how to create a Theme Contributor.

 ## Creating Theme Contributors [](id=creating-theme-contributors)

-In Liferay versions prior to 7.0, the standard UI for User menus and navigation, such as the Dockbar, was included in the theme template.
-Starting in Liferay 7.0, these standard UI components are packaged as Theme Contributors.
+In Liferay versions prior to 7.0, the standard UI for User menus and navigation (the Dockbar) was included in the theme template.
+Starting in @product@ 7.0, these standard UI components are packaged as Theme Contributors.

 For example, the Control Menu, Product Menu, and Simulation Panel are packaged